bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsCGL.md

 ![](cgl2d-po-cont.png)

 !!! tip "Improved performances"
     Although it would be "cheating" for fair comparisons with existing packages, there is a trick to compute the bifurcation diagram without using preconditionners.
-We will not detail it here but it allows to handle the case `Nx = 200; Ny = 110; M = 30` and above.
+We will not detail it here, but it allows handling the case `Nx = 200; Ny = 110; M = 30` and above.

 We did not change the preconditioner in the previous example as it does not seem needed.
 Let us show how to do this nevertheless: